 The call is open to all those who identify as having struggled, in some manner or another, with suicidal distress.
-The first 100 entries that follow guidelines will be exhibited.
-Several artists/survivors will be interviewed via Zoom and the recordings shared on Mad in America’s social media networks and website.
-Eligible entries will also be shared on Mad in America’s homepage.
-The call will opens on February 23rd, 2022 and will close on May 23rd, 2022.
+This is an ongoing call with no specific deadline.
+Eligible entries will also be shared on Mad in America’s homepage and on Social Media.

 To submit, scroll to bottom of this page.

 Criteria for Eligibility:

 - Call for art is open to all those with lived experience of suicidal distress.

 - All submissions must be submitted through the online form below.

 - Artists can upload one (1) piece of visual (including film), audio, sculptural, or photographic media envisioning a gesture that would have changed everything for them in a moment of intervention during suicide distress.

 - Artwork must be original to the artist.